isinaltinkaya/adv_binf_2021_week1/day2/README.md

 Once the index is made, the second step is to map the reads, the aligners are both capable of alinging paired-end and single-end sequencing.

 # Mapping
 We will try multiple different alignment methods all based on the Burrows-Wheeler tranform.
-Namely bwa and Bowtie2
+Namely the different approaches of bwa

 If you run the bwa alignment commands with no arguments to get info about how to use it, then the number of options may be a bit overwhelming, but you can run it with no additional options.